openstack/nova-specs/specs/newton/implemented/get-me-a-network.rst

 Other end user impact
 ---------------------

-The Nova REST API will require that a network uuid value is specified when not requesting ports (auto, none, uuid).
+The Nova REST API will require that a **networks** value is specified.

 However, the CLI will default to 'auto' if no nics are requested in the ``boot`` command and the server can support the new microversion (and the user